 REITs may be less risky than buying a single-family home and renting it out, although the risk of the investment depends on the diversity of the holds and the company’s management of funds.
 The return on REITs varies based on the housing market.

 You can also build your own real estate portfolio by buying rental real estate, either commercial or residential, to create a rental empire.
-Many sites such as BiggerPockets can help you learn more about this type of investment.

 Build Your Own Business